hdscbd/HDSC/content/teaching/PY4HDA.md

 </h2>
 --->

-The "Python for Health Data Analytics" will start in July 2021.
+The "Python for Health Data Analytics" will start in June 14, 2021.

 <img src="/img/teaching/5SSD0-banner.png" width="1200px">